and welcome to our German Word of the Day. And if you haven’t had an epiphany lately get ready for one because we’ll have a look at the meaning of

 - Training ist ein wesentlicher Teil des Sprachenlernens.

-- Excercise is an essential part of learning a language.
+- Exercise is an essential part of learning a language.

 - The cases play a non-negligible part in why German comes across so difficult.